systemjs/systemjs/docs/production-build.md

 ## SystemJS Production Build

-The SystemJS production build supports loading `System.register` and `System.registerDynamic` modules using script tag loading, while also keeping support for Web Assembly when enabled via `System.config({ wasm: true })`.
+The SystemJS production build supports loading System, AMD and global modules.

-The configuration options of `baseURL`, `paths`, `map`, `depCache` and `bundles` are supported identically to the full development build, and as documented at the [configuration API page](config-api.md).
+The configuration options of `baseURL`, `paths`, `map` and `depCache` are supported identically to the full development build, and as documented at the [configuration API page](config-api.md).

 For contextual map configuration, the production build permits objects in the map configuration which act just